adorsys/open-banking-gateway/docs/architecture/dictionary.md

 Holds consent information for the duration of a redirect.
 Redirect patterns are described [below](dictionary.md#Redirection).

 ### <a name="RedirectSessionStoreApi"></a> RedirectSessionStoreApi
 Storage of temporary redirect sessions.
-Redirect session are stored only for the duration of the redirect request while redirecting from the TppBankingApi to the ConsentAuthorisationApi and from the ConsentAuthorisationApi back to the TppBankingApi.
+Redirect session are stored only for the duration of the redirect request while redirecting from the BankingApi to the ConsentAuthorisationApi and from the ConsentAuthorisationApi back to the BankingApi.

 Consent Data might contain security sentive data like account number or payment information of the PSU.
 This is the reason why they will be encrypted prior to being temporarily held for the duration of the redirection in the RedirectSessionStoreApi.
 So the RedirectSessionStoreApi will generate a temporary authorization code that contains both the id of the redirect session and the key used to encrypt the content of the redirect session.